 - Infringement Consequences: Using copyrighted images without permission can lead to legal action, including fines or removal of content.

-Read This: How to Cite Getty Images in APA Style
+Read This: How to Access Getty Images Free of Charge

 Exploring the Terms of Service for Getty Images